-Davidson has published hundreds of scientific papers and is the author, with Sharon Begley, of The New York Times bestseller "The Emotional Life of Your Brain" published by Penguin in 2012.
+Davidson has published hundreds of scientific papers and is co-author with Daniel Goleman of ALTERED TRAITS: Science Reveals How Meditation Changes Your Mind, Brain, and Body (Avery, September 5, 2017).
+He is also the author, with Sharon Begley, of The New York Times bestseller "The Emotional Life of Your Brain" (Penguin, 2012).
 He has been featured widely in popular media, including the Today Show, ABC’s Nightline, National Public Radio, National Geographic Magazine, Time Magazine, Newsweek, O: the Oprah Magazine, PBS’s The Charlie Rose Show, Harvard Business Review, and additional national and international news outlets.

 Davidson is the William James and Vilas Professor of Psychology and Psychiatry and the Director of the Waisman Laboratory for Brain Imaging and Behavior – both at the University of Wisconsin–Madison, where he has been a faculty member since 1984.
 Throughout his career, he has published more than 375 articles and 80 chapters/reviews as well as edited 14 books.